Matthias Vincent: Rugo the Podar affair

 In 1673 a charge was brought against Vincent that he had been responsible for the death of the Hooghly Factory's cashier or podar.
 Streynsham Master, the Company's erstwhile Madras Agent was ordered to investigate the matter.
 It transpired that Rugo had been placed in the custody of Anant Ram, the Factory's broker on Vincent's orders to recover a sum of money he owed to the Company.
 Rugo died the first night he was in custody, with Ram claiming in a later deposition that he had only caused the Podar and his son "to be beaten with a few blows with a small stick, as little as the pen that is written withall."
 The matter was closed (or hushed up) following a payment of 13,000 Rupees, which was charged to the Company's account.
 Although Vincent was cleared on the charge, the Company still sought his return to England and further legal action.
 At the same time he was ordered to repay the 13,000 Rupees.

 Subsequent career

 In 1683 Vincent returned to England aboard one of Thomas Pitt's ships to live in a princely style as a rich nabob.
-He was knighted by James I on 20 March 1685, became treasurer of the Sons of the Clergy and was elected as MP for Lostwithiel, although he did not attend parliament.
+He was knighted by James II of England on 20 March 1685, became treasurer of the Sons of the Clergy and was elected as MP for Lostwithiel, although he did not attend parliament.
 He was nominated as an alderman of the City of London in 1686 but died the following summer.